You’ll focus on improving your academic English skills in the following areas:

 You’ll learn how to use academic language appropriate for your academic programme to express your thoughts and ideas effectively.

-To prepare you for study at a UK university, in Terms 2 and 3 you’ll be taught in online classes, lectures and group seminars.
+To prepare you for study at a UK university, you’ll be taught in classes, lectures and group seminars.
 You’ll work individually and with others.
 Independent study is an important element of this course, allowing you to practise your skills, deepen your knowledge and prepare for your programme.
 Throughout the course, you’ll be encouraged to think critically.

-In normal circumstance, teaching takes place on the University of Leeds campus and you’ll be taught by our team of English language tutors.
-You’ll study full-time, with classes scheduled Monday to Friday between 9am to 5pm (find out when the University will be closed).
-A typical class size is between 16 and 18 students but this may vary depending on different teaching methods.
+In normal circumstances, teaching takes place on the University of Leeds campus.
+You’ll study full-time, with classes scheduled Monday to Friday between 9am to 5pm.

 Teaching staff at the Language Centre contribute to academic research in language teaching.
 This research informs our course content, which means you’ll receive high quality teaching designed to help you get the most out of your studies.